-The data presented above, which according to the Group, comply with the requirements of IFRS 16 Leases in all material respects, were estimated.
-Consequently, the final figures disclosed in the consolidated financial statements for 2019 may differ from those presented in these consolidated financial statements.
+The data presented above, which according to the Company, comply with the requirements of IFRS 16 Leases in all material respects, were estimated.
+Consequently, the final figures disclosed in the financial statements for 2019 may differ from those presented in these financial statements.

-According to the Management Board, the following revised standards and interpretation will not materially impact the accounting policies applied thus far:
+According to the Management Board, the following amendments and revised standards will not materially impact the accounting policies applied thus far:

-Standard/Interpretation Effective in the EU as of (annual periods beginning on or after the date provided) Revised IAS 9 Financial Instruments 1 January 2019 Revised IAS 28 Investments in Associates and Joint Ventures 1 January 2019 IFRIC 23 Uncertainty over Income Tax Treatments 1 January 2019 Revised IAS 19 Employee Benefits 1 January 2019 Annual Improvements to IFRS (Cycle 2015-2017): IAS 12 Income Taxes 1 January 2019 IAS 23 Borrowing Costs 1 January 2019 IFRS 3 Business Combinations 1 January 2019 IFRS 11 Joint Arrangements 1 January 2019
+Standard/ amendment Effective in the EU as of (annual periods beginning on or after the date provided) Revised IFRS 9 Financial Instruments 1 January 2019 Revised IAS 28 Investments in Associates and Joint Ventures 1 January 2019 IFRIC 23 Uncertainty over Income Tax Treatments 1 January 2019 Revised IAS 19 Employee Benefits 1 January 2019 Annual Improvements to IFRS (Cycle 2015-2017): IAS 12 Income Taxes 1 January 2019 IAS 23 Borrowing Costs 1 January 2019 IFRS 3 Business Combinations 1 January 2019 IFRS 11 Joint Arrangements 1 January 2019